mylittletony/mylittletony.github.io/_posts/2016-02-22-case-study-force-36.markdown

 redirect_from:
   - /case-studies/force-36
   - /case-studies/force-36/
-description: “Cucumber has saved us so many man hours we couldn't not use it.”
+description: “CT WiFi has saved us so many man hours we couldn't not use it.”
 ---

 <div class="mdl-grid">